slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 only consult the words of Jesus with unprejudiced eyes. «He that hath ears to hear, let him hear».

-So what are the principles of the ethical doctrine which I uphold, the one I have upheld so far and which has now been enriched and extended by the teachings of Jesus?
+With regards to the principles of the ethical doctrine which I uphold, the one I have upheld so far and which has now been enriched and extended by the teachings of Jesus, I may summarize them as follows:

 1. Non-resistance to evil.